deadc0de6/dotdrop/docs/howto/symlink-dotfiles.md

 A good example of its use is when managing `~/.vim` with dotdrop.

-Here's what it looks like when using `link: link`:
+Here's what it looks like when using `link: absolute`:
 ```yaml
 config:
   dotpath: dotfiles